JZerman2018/Azure-Devops-Project3/README.md

     * container_name
     * key
     * access_key
 [Click Here](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage) for instructions on creating the Azure storage account and backend.
-You may also use the ```bashstoragescript.sh``` file in the repo to this.
+You may also use the commands in the ```bashstoragescript.sh``` file in the repo to this.

 Create a Service Principal for Terraform and replace the below values in the terraform/environments/test/terraform.tfvars files with the output from the Azure CLI.